cloud-of-clouds/charon-fs/README.md

 To unmount the system you can use Ctrl^C or run the script `Charon_umount.sh`.
 If you want to delete all the data that Charon-FS have stored in your cloud provider accounts you just need to run the script `Charon_clean.sh`

+### License

+This project is licensed under the GNU General Public License v2.0.
+Please see [LICENSE](https://github.com/cloud-of-clouds/charon-fs/blob/master/LICENSE) for more information.